BA in Religious Studies

 Degree Program Description

-What do shamans, politicians, nurses, prophets, intellectuals, nuns, slaves, and soldiers have in common?
+What do shamans, politicians, nurses, prophets, intellectuals, nuns, and soldiers have in common?
 They are all part of the Religious Studies curriculum at MU, which studies religion as a powerful influence in human life and history, shaping global cultures, national identities, and the values of individuals.
 Religious Studies majors explore the roles religion plays in societies, the ways that religious institutions grow and change, the meanings of scriptures from around the world, the extraordinary experiences of religious specialists, and much more.
 Graduates of the major pursue a variety of employment and graduate school opportunities.

 Major Program Requirements

+A student must take a total of 30 credit hours in Religious Studies, of which at least 21 hours must be at the 2000-level or above.
 Students must earn a minimum GPA of 2.0 or higher in order to have the credit applied.
 In addition, students must complete all degree, college and university graduation requirements, including university general education.

 |Major core requirements|